root-project/web/blog/_posts/2021-10-06-manual-week.md

 _[Manual]({{ '/manual' | relative_url }})_ are the current valid sources of documentation.
 _[The Manual]({{ '/manual' | relative_url }})_ acts as a "User's Guide" helping users to find their way into the huge amount of documentation provided in the _[Reference Guide](https://root.cern/doc/master/index.html)_.
-The _Old User's Guide_ is outdated and not updated but, nevertheless it contains some valuable information we do not want to lose.
+The _Old User's Guide_ was outdated and not updated but nevertheless contained some valuable information we did not want to lose.

 The first task of the week was to make sure the Manual’s table of content was complete: by groups of experts, we updated the existing chapters ([Histograms]({{ '/manual/histograms' | relative_url }}),